 If that's the case, you might not be interested in Adjustment – even if you do qualify.

 You're probably a more obvious candidate for Adjustment if your firm uni choice wasn't where you really, really wanted to go.
 Maybe you got a rejection from your dream uni and ended up settling for one that seems almost as good.
 Maybe your predicted grades weren't high enough to enable you to apply to the one you really wanted.

-Whatever the reason, if you've got a niggling feeling that you might spend the next three years thinking "I wish I'd gone to that other uni" then Adjustment might help.
+Whatever the reason, if you've got a niggling feeling that you might spend the next three years thinking, "I wish I'd gone to that other uni", Adjustment might help.

 How do you get prepared for Adjustment?

 If you wait until you know you're in Adjustment before you start to prepare, you're going to be making a lot of big decisions in a very short amount of time.